The Legend of Heroes: Trails in the Sky SC

 Trails in the Sky SC did not see an English release until 2015 due to the large amount of text necessary to translate and localize.
 A high-definition port to the PlayStation 3 was released in 2013, while a remaster for the PlayStation Vita was released in 2015; both were only released in Japan.
 An English Windows version was released in 2015.
 A sequel, Trails in the Sky the 3rd, was released in 2007.
+A remake, Trails in the Sky 2nd Chapter, was released for Nintendo Switch, Nintendo Switch 2, PlayStation 5, and Windows in September 2026.

 Gameplay

 The game plays similarly to its predecessor, being a role-playing video game with turn-based battles.
 Several new features were added, most notably being the addition of chain crafts, attacks in which up to four members of the party may attack enemies in a simultaneous attack.

 Synopsis

 The game's story directly follows the events of The Legend of Heroes: Trails in the Sky, immediately picking up the story following its ending.
 As with the previous game, it is set in the nation of Liberl.